neomantic-zz/arche/design.md

 follows:

 A client first makes a request to Arche's root, and retrieve a list of entry points.
-It client then follows the URL for the `discoverable_resources` link relation, by making a get request with the `Accept` header set to `application/hale+json`.
+It then follows the URL for the `discoverable_resources` link relation, by making a get request with the `Accept` header set to `application/hale+json`.
 Arche responds with the following:

 Here's the response: